emissary-ingress/emissary/reference/services/tracing-service.md

 ## Example

-The [Ambassador Tracing Tutorial](/user-guide/tracing-tutorial) has a simple Zipkin and DataDog tracing tutorials.
+The [Ambassador Edge Stack Tracing Tutorial](/user-guide/tracing-tutorial) has a simple Zipkin and DataDog tracing tutorials.